 The arcade was built in 1924, and then extended in 1926.
 The economy was thriving at this stage, and K’ Road was Auckland’s premier shopping destination, often compared to Oxford Street in London.
 St Kevins Arcade was home to the best of Auckland’s tailors and dressmakers, tea rooms and photography studios.

-St Kevins Arcade is currently undergoing a restoration sympathetic to its style and enhancing its character.
+St Kevins Arcade underwent a restoration sympathetic to its style and enhancing its character.
 There are limited spaces available for new boutique retailers to join the existing arcade community.
 Potential new retailers should have an intimate knowledge of their products, and who will further the Arcade’s creative reputation.

 Put simply, we need authentic, small brands who have big ideas.
 If you think you have what it takes, speak to us.